un-nf/404/README.md

 **VM Setup:**

-> *VM images coming eventually.
+> *VM images coming soon.
 I am using VMWare to host a Deb-Bookworm distribution.
 Works mildly well, but really heavy.
 Definitely going to be looking into distributing the VMs as dedicated server images, not gerry-rigged forwarding machines with desktop environments.*

+You *100% could* configure a VM and route traffic from your host machine to a VM guest, instructions for this will be at the bottom of this document.

+For now, just running mitmproxy should be enough, though network level obfuscation will not be possible without a Linux kernel.

+## Why *shouldn't* I install and run this on my machine?

+If you do not understand JavaScript, or if you don't take the time to look through the code, there is almost no point in you downloading this proxy.
+The point of this is not to be a privacy proxy. **Not yet.** This repository, in its current state, is experimental and intended only for educational, research, and development purposes.

+### Things will break

+Routing your traffic through this proxy means your browser *will* be brittle.
+As mentioned earlier, Firefox is much more forgiving.

+Your web page will look... strange.
+Most sites *will* be readable, but if the server thinks it's talking to Firefox, your Chrome page will not load 100% properly.
+Breakage is much less frequent in Firefox.
+Experimenting witn the JavaScript for canvas/webGL may improve functionality.

+I do not know the long term effects on account usage.
+I have been logging-in via this proxy using my personal Google, Microsoft, and Apple accounts for the last 6-ish months, and I have experienced no retaliation (bans and whatnot).
+That is *not* to say you will have the same experience. **I *strongly* recommend that you use alternate/disposable accounts if you're going to be testing OAuth or other login flows.**

+I am not a cybersecurity engineer.
+I hammered this together and may have missed something important.
+Feel free to reach out with security vulnerabilities @ 404mesh@proton.me

+### Configure a Linux VM for forwarding

 - Linux kernel 4.15+ (5.4+ recommended)
 - Two network adapters: